rob-blackbourn/blog-react-python/step2/README.md

 Using the `pyodide` object we can run python code with `pyodide.runPythonAsync` passing in the code as a string.
 This async function returns a promise which resolves to the last value in the code.
 The code simply gets the python version which is captured as the last value of the script.
-This gets set in the state.
+This gets set in the state along with the pyodide object, which we'll need later on.

 Finally the `render` method shows either a "loading" message, or the version we got from python.